berfinncicek/Blockchain-Based-Cat-Adoption-Application/README.md

 # Blockchain-Based Cat Adoption Application

-This project is a simple blockchain-based cat management system that allows adding, updating, deleting, and adopting cats.
-The project is developed using the Motoko programming language and leverages the Trie data structure.
+This project is a comprehensive blockchain-based cat management system, designed to streamline the process of adding, updating, deleting, and adopting cats.
+Developed using the Motoko programming language, this application takes advantage of the Trie data structure to efficiently manage and organize cat data in a decentralized manner.

 ## Libraries Used